webcomm/magento-boilerplate/README.md

 - Boilerplate, "starter" theme for your next Magento site, powered by Twitter Bootstrap 3!
 - Mobile first theme (through Bootstrap 3's CSS3 responsive media queries), to better target the growing market of mobile devices.
+- Tested with Magento 1.6.x, 1.7.x and 1.8.x.
+It's probably compatible with as far back as 1.4.x (if you have tested it, please [Let us know](http://github.com/webcomm/magento-boilerplate/pulls)).

 #### What This Is Not